About the author

 Bear in mind that you will not have total freedom.

-Usually, you will be asked to work on a specific work routine.
-So, spend time researching the company and its work culture.
+You will usually be asked to work on a specific work routine, so spend time researching the company and its work culture.

-You have escaped the office, but you might still be trapped into working 9-5, which reduces many benefits of working remotely.
+You have escaped the office, but you might still be trapped in working 9-5, which reduces many of the benefits of working remotely.

 Create a Freelance Business

-For more freedom and flexibility, the next option is becoming a freelancer and having a client base that provides you with regular work.
-You choose how much you charge clients, who you work with, and work hours.
+For more freedom and flexibility, the next option is to become a freelancer and have a client base that provides regular work.
+You choose how much you charge clients, who you work with, and your work hours.

-It will be tricky until you’ve built your client base, so starting your freelance business is advisable before quitting your office job.
+It will be tricky until you’ve built your client base, so it’s advisable to start your freelance business before quitting your office job.

 While you have more freedom, knowing that payments will be irregular is essential.
 Some companies will be better at paying than others.
 Invoicing and chasing payment can be tiresome, so bear this in mind.